Arauco, Chile

 Arauco is a city and commune (comuna) in Chile, located in Arauco Province in the Bío Bío Region.
-The meaning of Arauco means Chalky Water in Mapudungun.
 The region was a Moluche aillarehue.
 The Spanish settlements founded here during the Conquest of Chile were destroyed on numerous occasions by the Mapuche during the Arauco War.

+Etymology

+The name of the commune comes from the word ragko, which in Mapudungun means clayey water.
+This word was adopted by the Spanish as rauco, just as in the city of Rauco.
+It is also said that it may have some relation to the term used by the Incas to refer to the Mapuche, promaucaes or purumauca.

 History

 Old Arauco

 In 1552 Pedro de Valdivia the first governor of Chile, founded a fort, named San Felipe de Rauco or de Araucan.
 It was 12 km east of the location of the modern city of Arauco in the part of the valley immediately on the South or left bank of the Carampangue River at the point where on the opposite bank it receives the riachuelo of Conumo.
 Valdivia planned it to be the base for a city he planned to found.
 The Mapuche destroyed the fort in 1554, after killing Valdivia's insane mother-in-law.
 It was raised again after the battle of Quiapo, by García Hurtado de Mendoza in 1559.
 Destroyed again in 1563 it was rebuilt again in 1566 by Rodrigo de Quiroga and became a small town, that remained so without growing until being transferred to the current site of the city of Arauco.